Lightning Ridge, New South Wales: European settlement

 By the mid 1800s, British colonialists settled in the area, initially using the land for pastoral activities.

 The name Lightning Ridge is said to have originated when in the 1870s, some passers-by found the bodies of a farmer, his dog, and 200 sheep, which had been struck by lightning.

 Europeans did not discover the potential for opal mining in Lightning Ridge until the late 1800s.
 In 1905, the first shafts were dug, with the unique Black Opal soon attracting attention of fossickers in established mining towns such as White Cliffs.
-Charlie Nettleton, an early pioneer in the area, walked 700 km from White Cliffs to see the Black Opal, walking back to White Cliffs the following year to develop a market and selling black opals to Ted Murphy, who later became the first resident opal buyer in Lightning Ridge.
+Charlie Nettleton an early pioneer in the area, walked 700 km from White Cliffs to see the Black Opal, walking back to White Cliffs the following year with Jack Murray to develop a market and selling black opals to Ted Murphy, who later became the first resident opal buyer in Lightning Ridge.
 Nettleton, now regarded as the founder of the black opal industry, is commemorated with a life-sized bronze statue, the "Spirit of Lightning Ridge"; it is located in the town at 7 Morilla Street.

 Population

+At the 2021 census, Lightning Ridge had a population of 1,946, with a median age of 53.